OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 ### 2.5 Launch the notebook

-Enter the following command to run docker and launch the notebook.
+Enter the following command to run docker and launch the jupyter notebook in a web browser.
 If this is your first time running, this could take a few minutes to complete because several packages required for the docker image will be downloaded and installed during the image creation process.

 ```bash
 finn$ ./run-docker notebook